Schema management settings

 On the Workspace Settings view, toggle Cache source schema for faster loading to the on position.

-Under Schema Freshness, configure the length of time that the cached schema is considered up to date.
+Under Schema Freshness, configure the maximum length of time between schema retrievals.

 In the field, provide the value.